workflowhub-eu/about/Workflow-RO-Crate/1.1-DRAFT/index.md

 Implementers should further note:

-* The properties `input` and `output` were not mentioned in version 1.0 of this profile, but some conforming crates and implementations may use them, as they are referenced in both the [RO-Crate specification](https://www.researchobject.org/ro-crate/specification/1.3/workflows.html#describing-inputs-and-outputs) and the [Workflow Run Crate profile](https://www.researchobject.org/workflow-run-crate/profiles/workflow_run_crate/).
+* The terms `FormalParameter`, `input` and `output` were not mentioned in version 1.0 of this profile, but some conforming crates and implementations may use them, as they are referenced in both the [RO-Crate specification](https://www.researchobject.org/ro-crate/specification/1.3/workflows.html#describing-inputs-and-outputs) and the [Workflow Run Crate profile](https://www.researchobject.org/workflow-run-crate/profiles/workflow_run_crate/).
 * While RO-Crate 1.2 was never formally supported by the Workflow RO-Crate profile, there may nonetheless be crates which declare conformance to both RO-Crate 1.2 and Workflow RO-Crate, and therefore use the RO-Crate 1.2 context mappings.

 ### Compatibility table